djhmateer/djhmateer.github.io/_posts/2021-12-08-how to find a problem worth solving.md

 ---
 layout: post
-title: How to find a problem worth solving ie which market to go into
+title: How to find a problem worth solving ie markets
 description: In which I come up with a strategy to find the next market for my company
 menu: review
 categories: business